|

 mind.
 Terrorists pursue a moral exultation radiated by a self-assumed

 permission of the kind enjoyed by God.
-Terrorism of this kind is a search
+The Islamist terrorist wants to

 through death, he dissolves into a new and immortal brotherhood.

-There is nothing we can offer the Islamists that will enable them to say
+There is nothing we can offer the Islamists that will enable them to

-that they have achieved their goal.
+say that they have achieved their goal.
 If they succeeded in destroying a

 The mass of ordinary

-Muslims would be appalled at such an event and would regard such mass murder
+Muslims would regard such mass murder

 a remarkable ability to turn a blind eye to the atrocities committed in the

-must face up to this fact.
+name of their faith.
 Such double standards are the direct result of

 the loss of irony.